Williamson County Texas Salvation Army assistance programs.

 In an effort to help the greater Williamson County region, staff from the Salvation Army can direct income qualified residents to emergency assistance.
+Everything from rent help to Christmas assistance, case management, and free food or meals is available.
 However, addressing the crisis is only the first step.
 After that has been done, then other support such as self-sufficiency is arranged by the case manager.

 The main programs include free groceries from a food pantry, a thrift store that is open to the general public, and homeless prevention services.
 This housing support will range from shelter to the possibility of grants for paying expenses such as security deposits or rent.
 Many resources are available in partnership with Georgetown ISD, local churches, and the Caring Place.
 As noted, all requests for assistance will be combined with case management.

 The Salvation Army operates a thrift store.
 Not only can anyone shop there for goods, but there are also vouchers for people in need, and those can be used to buy items for in effect free.
 The center may have furniture, jewelry, housewares, clothing and much more.
 Some winter attire may be coats, blankets, shoes, mittens and even free School Supplies from the program known as shoe-in.
 Other goods are offered based on the season in effect.

 The thrift store in Georgetown allows for the "recycling" of gently used items as donations.
 They are then cleaned up and repackaged by volunteers, and then sold to the less fortunate.
 People that work or volunteer will also be able to gain new skills.
 So this can help provide the underemployed or individuals under difficult circumstances with much needed real life work experience.

 Groceries, hot meals, and personal hygiene items may all be distributed from a food pantry.
 Both government commodities as well items donated from the community are available at the pantry.
 Food items can be passed out several times per year to income qualified families.
 The personal hygiene packagers will have soap, shampoo, napkins, paper items, and more.